sonic-net/SONiC/doc/qos/tunnel_dscp_remapping.md

 ### 5.1 SWSS Schema
 #### 5.1.1 Define new table for mapping
+Please be noted that below config is to remap traffic in queue 3 to queue 2, and traffic in queue 4 to queue 6.
 * Table for decap

     DSCP_TO_TC_MAP for mapping DSCP to TC